 According to this site, a few other Capricorns have appeared on the show, including Porkchop, Ongina, Honey Mahogany, Laganja Estranga and Aja.
 Only Aja strikes me as being another typical Capricorn because of her continual evolution.
 I’m probably not the only one who believes that Aja had the most-impressive growth arc on “All-Stars 3.”

 Anyway, I should wrap up this feature in the next couple of weeks because I’ve got nothing else to do while I’m waiting for new episodes of “Drag Race” to return to TV.
 In the meantime, I’m going to watch every other season.
-Now that the weather is cold, practicing my death drops and working on my mouth pops seems like a practical use of my spare time.
+Now that the weather is cold, practicing my death drops and working on my mouth pops seems like a wise use of my spare time.

 That’s a Capricorn for you!
 Always so practical . . .